introspected/AutoOverlay/README.md

 - **lumaOnly** (default false) – overlay only luma channel when *mode*=1.
 - **width** и **height** - output width and height.
 By default are taken from source clip.
 - **gradient** (default 0) – length of gradient at the overlay mask to make borders between images smoother.
 Useful when clips are scientifically differ in colors or align is not very good.
-- **noise** (default 0) - length of “noise gradient” at the overlay mask to make borders between images smoother.
+- **noise** (default 0) - length of "noise gradient" at the overlay mask to make borders between images smoother.
 Useful when clips are in the same color and align is very good.
 - **dynamicNoise** (default true) – use dynamic noise gradient if *noise* > 0.
 - **mode** (default 1) – overlay and cropping mode:
 1 - crop around the edges of the source image.
-2 - combination of both images with cropping to the all four edges of the output clip with “ambilight” at the corners.
+2 - combination of both images with cropping to the all four edges of the output clip with "ambilight" at the corners.
 3 - combination of both images without any cropping.
-4 - as 3 but with “ambilight” at the corners.
+4 - as 3 but with "ambilight" at the corners.
-5 - as 3 but with “ambilight” at all free space.
+5 - as 3 but with "ambilight" at all free space.
 6 – as 3 but with pure white clips.
 Useful to combine the result clip with another one.
 7 - as 1 but clips overlaid in difference mode.
 Useful to check align.
 - **opacity** (default 1) – opacity of overlaid image from 0 to 1.